 Is there an extra fee to administer my dog’s medication?

 We do not charge a fee to administer medications your dog is required to take.
 Please make sure you bring enough medication for their entire stay and that all medications are clearly labeled with dosage instructions.
-We are able to administer injections; however, additional costs may be incurred.
+We are able to administer injections.

 Can we see the kennel before boarding?